benji78/docker-ctf/hack-a-calc/README.md

 ![score](https://img.shields.io/badge/MADIUM-yellow)
 The second requires some trial and error to get your hands on a special txt file's content.\
 ![score](https://img.shields.io/badge/VERY_HARD-red)
 The third and most difficult is the name of the user executing the python server process.
+(This flag's format is: `flag-...`)

 ## Hints